dugramen/godot-global-project/README.md

 ## Making Extensions
 First and foremost, extensions are \**Editor Only*\*, so they should have `@tool`.
 They will not be copied into the project.
 If you need something included in your project, it should be an addon.

-Extensions are just scripts.
+Extensions are just scripts in the `extensions` folder.
+They must be in a subfolder, like `extensions/my_extension/my_script.gd`.
+If they are directly in the `extensions` folder they will not load.
+Also, if they are in a nested subfolder, like `extensions/my_extension/subfoler/my_script.gd`, they will also not load by default.
+For those, you should manually load them (more info in [Loading Resources](#loading-resources))

 They will be instantiated on load, so any functionality can be written in `_init()`.
 If your extension extends from `EditorPlugin`, it will also be added to the root of the editor.
 From there they work just like normal [EditorPlugins](https://docs.godotengine.org/en/stable/classes/class_editorplugin.html#class-editorplugin).
 So you can use `_enter_tree()` to initialize and `_exit_tree()` to cleanup.
 This is the main use case.